jamesncox/tcl-23-smart-shopping-list/notes.md

 [] Add a higher-quality logo.
 It's just too grainy on desktop

+## Completed To Dos

-[] Create Open Graph image and meta data in public/index.js
+[x] Create Open Graph image and meta data in public/index.js